3liteking148/seq-position-probs/README.md

 and insertion probabilities: typically made from a family of related sequences.

-This is a proof-of-principle for the paper [A simple way to find related sequences with position-specific probabilities][frith2025].
+This is a proof-of-principle for the paper [Simple and thorough detection of related sequences with position-varying probabilities of substitutions, insertions, and deletions][frith2025].

 ## Motivation: HMMER &rarr; DUMMER